siemens/ix/packages/documentation/docs/mobile.md

 ### Application frame layout

-By default the [Application Frame](./controls/application-frame/application.md) comes with tree default layouts `sm`, `md`, `lg`.
-These layout are selected automatically depending on your hardware display size.
+By default the [Application Frame](./controls/application-frame/application.md) provides three default layouts: `sm`, `md`, `lg`, that are automatically applied depending on the size of the screen.

-If you are planning to implement a App for Mobile and Tablet (e.g Iphone or Ipad) it could be necessary to configure the layouts which the application frame can pick from.
+If you are planning to implement an app for both phones and tablets (e.g iPhone and iPad), it may be necessary to configure the layouts which the application frame can pick from.

-In case of an IPad and IPhone application you should typically choose `sm` and `md`.
+For apps targetting phones and tablets, typically the `sm` and `md` layouts are suitable.

 ```tsx
 const Application = () => {